snip/seeyou_competition_scripts/README.md

 ### Pilots

 Type:  record

+This record is used only in scripts which calculate total results.
+These are separate scripts from the scripts which compute results for each competition day.

+If Total script is empty, the daily points for each pilot are simply added together to create the pilot's total score.
+If you write a total script, then you can do advanced calculations for the pilot's total like dropping the worst day, or even calculating FTV in paragliding competitions.
+Let loose your creativity.

+Typical use: Pilots[i].Total := Pilots[i].Total + Pilots[i].DayPts; where i is a running integer in a loop.

 | Entry        | Description                                         | Unit | Remarks                                  |
 | ------------ | --------------------------------------------------- | ---- | ---------------------------------------- |